LanaCreegan/tic-tac-toe/README.md

 As a user, I want to be able to play the game again at the end of the game:
 - When the user reaches the end of the game they will be shown a message asking them if they want to play again, which the user can input 'y' to play again or 'n' to exit the game

+### Python pylint
+Currently python pylint is reporting 3 warnings:
+- Global variable undefined at the module level: Global statements were used in the game to access global variables.
+It is not recommened to use global as it can cause issues and the potential for bugs in big programs.
+For the purpose of a beginner project I found it useful to use them
+- Redefining name from outer scope:

 ## Fixed Bugs